Mark-Cooper-Janssen-Vooles/js-algorithms-data-structures/README.md

 - This pattern involves dividing a data set into smaller chunks and then repeating a process with a subset of data
 - this pattern can tremendously decrease time complexity
-  - sorthing algorithms cover this in-depth, i.e. quick sort of merge sort are examples
+  - sorting algorithms cover this in-depth, i.e. quick sort / merge sort are examples
   - depending on the problem, can be a significant helper

 - example: